amd/aocl-compression/docs/INSTALLATION.md

    To run a single fuzz test until a bug is found or until manually stopped:
    `<METHOD_GTEST_EXECUTABLE> --fuzz=<TestSuiteName>.<FuzzTestName>`

+   To run a single fuzz test by feeding in an external corpus of seeds: Enabled with cmake option AOCL_TEST_FUZZER_WITH_CORPUS.
+   Place folders containing seed files in the directory pointed by environment variable AOCL_FUZZ_CORPUS_DIR.
+   Sub-folders under this must be as follows:
+   *   /compress_fuzz : Must contain uncompressed raw files for compress API fuzz tests.
+   *   /*_fuzz        : Folders with individual fuzz test names must contain compressed files for respective methods used for decompress API fuzz tests.
+                        Example: /LZ4_decompress_safe_fuzz, /RawUncompress_fuzz, etc
+   Run the single fuzz test:
+   `<METHOD_GTEST_EXECUTABLE> --fuzz=<TestSuiteName>.<FuzzTestName>`
+   example: `zlib_gtest --fuzz=AOCL_Compression_zlib.compress2_fuzz`
+   Additional seed properties can be specified by environment variables:
+   *  AOCL_FUZZ_SIZE_MAX : Max size in bytes to use for i/o buffers used in fuzz testing.
+   *  AOCL_FUZZ_CPR_RATIO : Compression ratio estimate of compressed files used for decompress API fuzz tests.

 Running Performance Benchmarking
 --------------------------------